 The Coalition advocated for the approval of the Judiciary’s budget request and amending the Family Court Act to add more Family Court Judges will help provide more timely access to justice for New York’s children and families.
-We want to keep the coalition active.
-Please join so we may focus on other issues for those New Yorkers who seek justice in our Family Courts.

 - Vivian Fox, President, 1199 Child Care Corporation